Argali: Behaviour and ecology

 The gestation period lasts a little over 165 days.
 Births occur in late March or April, with a variable number of females being barren.
 Most subspecies give birth to a single lamb, though in some races, twins are not uncommon and even as many as five have been born at once.
 At birth, the lambs weigh 2.7–4.6 kg.
 The newborn lamb and mother ewe stay around where the birth occurs overnight and, on the next day, both usually walk together.
 Lambs often play in groups, jumping up and down together, sometimes being joined by their mothers.
 Weight gain is often quite fast and the lambs may weigh 10 times their birth weight by their first birthday.
 Females often attain their maximum mass by two years of age, but males appear to continue to grow larger and heavier in their third and fourth years.
 Milk teeth develop around three months of age, with a full set of teeth developing by around six months.
 By the time their teeth develop, lambs are capable grazers, but the ewes continue nursing them from August to May of the following year.
 Most argali live five to 10 years, but are capable of living 13 years in the wild.

 Adult argali eat 16–19 kg of food a day.
 The vegetation preferred by the species varies based on elevation and area.
 In higher elevations, they predominantly eat grasses, sedges, and forbs.
 At midelevation habitats, they more regularly feed on bushes and mesophyte grasses.
 In the lowest ranges and the spurs of deserts, grasses and sedges again predominate, but often of different species than the high-elevation ones.
 In north-central Kazakhstan, sprouts, leaves, flowers, and fruits are significant to the diet all year, whereas they appear to be a rare dietary supplement over the rest of the range.
 Water is needed by argali, which is rarely a problem for animals living at high elevation, where melting snow and small waterways are regularly encountered.
 In drier climes, argali may travel several kilometers in search of water.
 When available, argali readily consume saline soil.

+Genetics

+Tibetan Sheep have a significantly higher genetic diversity than lower altitude sheep breeds.
+Genes encoding for adaptation to high altitudes air conditions including HDAC5, BMP2, and BMPR1B show higher selection due to the lower oxygen concentrations.

+Despite living in high altitude and isolated terrain, they do not exist and evolve as a genetic isolate, due to the many subspecies and interbreeding.
+This quality can be used to broaden the genetic diversity of domesticated Tibetan Sheep due to a higher likelihood in viable and fertile offspring.